 Both of the girls stood motionless … looking … “at such a sight as you never saw in your life”

 Between the wall enclosing the meadow, three persons were seemingly standing on top of the tall grass, about a foot or two from the snow-white gable wall.
 They could not be statues, as their feet did not press down the meadow grass which supported them.
 The south wind that rustled the rain-laden leaves and swished through the meadow did not, Mary McLoughlin noted, wet the gable or the ground beneath it.

 The girls at once identified the central figure as Our Lady, that on her right as St. Joseph.
-The third figure so greatly resembled a statue of St. John the Evangelist which Mary and others had seen in Lecanvey Church – except that he now wore a miter.
-It was shorter than that of a Bishop.
+The third figure so greatly resembled a statue of St. John the Evangelist, the author of the Apocalypse, which Mary and others had seen in Lecanvey Church – except that he now wore a miter.
 The statue had been bare headed.
 She at once recognized him.